xavpaice/layer-infra-node/src/README.md

 landscape-client, etc., to service the hosts used to provide Maas and other infrastructure for a cloud installation.

-Additionally, this charm ensures that the snaps for openstackclient and juju are installed, since these hosts tend also to be used as administration jumphosts.

 # Usage

 First, ensure you have ssh keys exchanged or passwords for a user with sudo on the Maas host you wish to add.
 You will need to confirm you can ssh from the